Ricky Paull Goldin: Producing

 Goldin began producing stage and television productions while in his 20s.
 He and Gabe Sachs of Sachs/Judah and produced the reality dating show Street Match for ABC.
 Goldin also partnered with Bruce Nash of Nash Enterprises for a TV pilot called Wired & Fired.

 In 2001, he co-created and produced a variety show-style pilot for Viacom called FLY TV.
-In 2003, Godlin spent time on location in Dubai producing ESPN2's The Celebrity Arabian Adventure, and the in-flight programming for Emirates Airlines.
+In 2003, Godlin spent time on location in Dubai producing ESPN2's The Celebrity Arabian Adventure, and the in-flight programming for the airline Emirates.
 Goldin also created and produced Seeing VS Believing, a one-hour special premiered on TLC in May 2010.

 In 2015, Goldin served as the director and executive producer of Hidden Heroes, a reality television series produced by Chicken Soup for the Soul.
 The program, which aired as part of CBS’s Dream Team Saturday morning lineup, highlighted everyday individuals performing acts of kindness and making positive contributions to their communities.